nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 #### Implementation Flow

-Given below is an activity diagram to illustrate the behaviour of checking Modules left within `Logic`.
+Below is an activity diagram to illustrate the behaviour of checking Modules left within `Logic`.

 ![Modules Left Activity Diagram](images/ModulesLeftActivityDiagram.png)